CHAPTER 9 Mind Diving in the Strange Lands of Time & Writing Poems in the Face of Death Tanzania 21st August 2017

 Andy laughed, and replied, “And ferocious.”

-I think we should do a Cape Buffalo Stampede, Redd replied, And give them an adrenaline kick, to return back cruelty, spare the horns not the rod.
+I think we should do a Cape Buffalo Stampede, Redd replied, Give them an adrenaline kick, to return back cruelty, spare the horns not the rod.

 “I am not proud of the deeds of man, the anger and the hate bred by them.”
 Boet said.
 “I am not proud of discrimination, corruption and the destruction of our wildlife for money.
 I am not proud of the manipulation, ignorance and the pain and suffering that it has brought our people.
 If money is the root of all evil then our government maybe becoming more evil by the day but man I am proud to be an African and I will never give that up.
 So how do we connect with these wild poachers, and don’t tell me to love them?”